Turing Machines

 tm.png

-When in state $q$ looking at symbol $\sigma$, write a new symbol $\sigma'$, move either one square left or right, then go to state $q'$.
+When in state $q$ looking at symbol $\sigma$, (1) optionally write a new symbol, (2) optionally move one cell left or right, and (3) optionally enter a new state $q'$.

 Here’s the story of the development of the Turing Machine and its impact: